 In addition, we agreed to a sliding scale earn-out of up to €40,000 (\$43,395 based on the exchange rate as of the date of acquisition) based on the achievement of a cumulative gross profit target for calendar years 2016 and 2017 and is payable at our option in cash or ordinary shares.
-The estimated fair value of the earn-out as of the acquisition date was \$9,872, based on a Monte Carlo Simulation valuation model.
-We will re-evaluate the fair value of the earn-out on a quarterly basis and recognize any change in estimate in general and administrative expense.
-As of June 30, 2016 there has been no change in our fair value estimate of the earn-out as of the acquisition date.
+Refer to Note 9 for additional discussion relating to the earn-out arrangement.